Morris Cerullo

 Morris Cerullo (October 2, 1931 – July 10, 2020) was an American Pentecostal evangelist.
 He traveled extensively around the world for his ministry.
 He hosted Victory Today, a daily television program, and published more than 80 books.

 Cerrullo bought the assets of Jim Bakker's PTL ministry in 1990 including The Inspiration Network cable television network.
-He was the subject of criticism for some of his fund raising efforts, and for claims made on television programmes, particularly in the UK, regarding his healing ministry.
+He was the subject of criticism for some of his fundraising efforts, and for claims made on television programmes, particularly in the UK, regarding his healing ministry.

 Early life and family

 Early life

 Cerullo was born in Passaic, New Jersey, to an Italian father and a Russian Jewish mother.
-His parents died in an automobile accident when he was very young.
+His mother committed suicide when he was very young and his father died of a stroke at age 62.
 He was raised in various orphanages, the last being an Orthodox Jewish orphanage in nearby Clifton, New Jersey.
 He converted to Christianity at age 14 with the guidance of a nurse in the Clifton orphanage.
 Soon after, Jewish orphanage directors restricted him from practicing certain matters of his new faith, so he ran away from the orphanage.
 He began preaching the gospel at the age of 16, after claiming to have seen a vision from God, in which he witnessed people suffering torments in Hell.
 He attended and graduated from divinity school in New York state in 1953, and began ministering with the help of his then soon-to-be bride, Theresa.
 In the early 1950s, he was ordained in the Assemblies of God.